 - MASH team – Multi agency safeguarding hub through an Enfield Early Help |Form

 What training have the staff supporting children and young people with special educational needs and disabilities had?

-SENCo has NASENCO accreditation pending
+SENDCo has NASENCO accreditation

 The Inclusion Leader and team attend regular training re SEND developments.

-Every year we have 5 Staff Training Days (Insets).
+Every year we have 5 Staff Training Days (INSETs).
 On some of these days and/or in Staff Meetings there will be a focus on special educational needs.

 We make sure that every teacher:

 - Knows how to plan and teach their lessons in a way that is appropriate for children with special educational needs